Site in Greek (Ελληνική Έκδοση)

 Are you tired of roasted chickpeas that end up soft, mushy and not crunchy?
 With oven and air fryer directions, plus 4 variations (salt, spicy, BBQ, sweet granola) this recipe gives you the crunchiest chickpeas ever!

 There are many ways you can prepare this healthy legume.
-Either from a can or dried and boiled until tender, chickpeas can be easily incorporated into many salads, made into hummus or cooked as a stew, just like this Moroccan chickpea stew.
+Either from a can or dried and boiled until tender, chickpeas can be easily incorporated into a chickpea and rice salad, made into hummus or cooked as a stew, just like this Moroccan chickpea stew.

 In Greece, we like to bake them in a Dutch oven for 3-4 hours until they become soft like butter.
 This dish is called Revithada (Greek baked chickpeas) and if you haven’t tried it you’re in for a treat!